Lep333/GeoDart/README.md

 Just select images you want others to find and upload them.
 You also need to select the solution on the world map or enter the coordinates.

+# Terms and conditions
+The terms and conditions for playing GeoDart are available [here](https://www.reddit.com/r/GeoDart/wiki/index/).

+# Privacy policy
+The privacy policy of GeoDart is available [here](https://www.reddit.com/r/GeoDart/wiki/privacy-policy/).

 # Changelog
+## 0.60
+Dont render active user in the GuessMap in the clusters.

+## 0.58
+Updated to devvit 0.12.16

+## 0.57
+Guess Map reloads now small chunks of guesses and not all in once.

+## 0.51
+Fixed: could replay a game multiple times.

 ## 0.50
 Added ability to go from the map back into the gallery.